MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

       > ![Apply to each screen](media/flow-apply-to-each.png "Apply to each screen")

 Congratulations!
-You have created a flow that leverages the text recognition model.
-You can continue to build on this to suit your needs.
+You've created a flow that uses a text recognition model.
+You can continue to build on this flow until it suits your needs.
 Select **Save** on the top right, and then select **Test** to try out your flow.